dojh111/govtech-tap-url-shortener/url-shortener-api/README.md

 To run the API locally:

 1. `npm install`
-1. `npm run dev` - To start the API server.
+1. `npm start` - To start the API server.
 By default, runs on `localhost:5000`

 ---